wp-plugins/mk-simple-backups/readme.txt

 After installing and activating the Plugin, it will create a new page called "Backup" in the Backend.
 This page is nested within "Tools".

 = What does it do? =
-It allows you to create three simple Backups from your Backend: Active Theme, Database, Uploads The generated Files can then be downloaded and stored on your local Drives.
+It allows you to create three simple Backups from your Backend: Active Theme, Database, Uploads.
+The generated Files can then be downloaded and stored on your local drives.
 After downloading, the plugin allows easy flushing of the server-side Files.

 = Can the Backups also be stored on the server? =
-It is not advised for two reasons:
-1. When your Hosting/Server breaks, a server-side backup might go down with it
-2. The sql Dump contains usernames for your wordpress installation, it MUST NOT be permanently stored on the server
+It is not advised for two reasons: first) when your Hosting/Server breaks, a server-side backup might go down with it and second) the sql Dump contains usernames for your wordpress installation, it MUST NOT be permanently stored on the server

 == Screenshots ==

 1. Default View

 == Changelog ==

+= 0.3.1 =
+* Read-Me Troubles fixed

 = 0.3 =
 * Plugin uses wp_upload_dir() to get uploads-folder